 Neo-liberalism is closely associated with the Washington Consensus – the free market approach of the IMF and other institutions.
 It also closely overlaps with the classical economic philosophy of laissez-faire.

 The origin of Neoliberalism

-- Chile in late 1970s under military dictatorship of General Pinochet adopted free market policies, including privatisation, deregulation, and reduced government intervention in pensions, health and education.
+- Chile in the late 1970s under the military dictatorship of General Pinochet adopted free market policies, including privatisation, deregulation, and reduced government intervention in pensions, health and education.

-- The policies of Reagan (US) and Thatcher (UK) during the 1980s are considered to have a neoliberal underpinning because they sought to privatise state owned industries, cut income taxes and reduce government regulation.
-Though, in practise, extensive government intervention in the economy remained.
+- The policies of Reagan (US) and Thatcher (UK) during the 1980s are considered to have a neoliberal underpinning because they sought to privatise state-owned industries, cut income taxes and reduce government regulation.
+Though, in practice, extensive government intervention in the economy remained.

 Criticisms of neoliberalism